 Our Bridge Watch Rating Program is 12 weeks long and prepares entry level seafarers with the knowledge of the functions related to the Bridge Watch, the Standards of Safe Working Procedures and understanding of the hazards associated with the marine environment and their vessel.

-Transport Canada-Accredited Bridge Watch Rating Program Courses
+The following are Transport Canada-accredited Bridge Watch Rating Program courses:

 - Grade 12 preferred or mature student status.